MinaProtocol/mina/rfcs/taskforce/0002-network-utility.md

 Additionally we can output an annotated ledger file with additional fields such as `nickname`, `discord_username` etc for use with testnet challenges.

-Again this can be uploaded to S3 for sharing.
+Again this can be uploaded to Google Cloud Storage for sharing.

 ```
 coda-network genesis upload <VERSION>